Skip to main content Skip to footer

 Diversity and inclusion

 Our Diversity and Inclusion policy recognises that we are all different and have varying needs.
-It demonstrates our commitment to taking equality, diversity, and inclusion into account in everything we do.
+It demonstrates our commitment to taking equality, diversity, and inclusion into account and is central to everything we do.

-We produce an annual Diversity and Inclusion Report.
-This outlines strategic objectives for the coming year, reflecting not only our legal commitments but our commitment to do “good business”.
+Our Diversity and Inclusion Report (PDF: 818KB) outlines strategic objectives, reflecting not only our legal commitments but our commitment to do “good business”.

 Code of Conduct for Suppliers

 We expect our suppliers to adhere to the same ethical principles.
-Their obligations are set out in our Code of Conduct for Suppliers.
+Their obligations are set out in our Code of Conduct for Suppliers (PDF: 19KB).

 This says that all suppliers must prohibit the use of any forced, bonded, or compulsory labour.
 They must not engage in any practice which is inconsistent with the rights stated in the Convention on the Rights of the Child.
 Any young workers must be protected from any work which is hazardous or may compromise their health, wellbeing, or education.